The ICD-10 codes to know for prediabetes

 The new guidelines are designed to assist doctors in being more specific about diseases and related conditions.
 For example, a patient could have a primary diagnosis of type 2 diabetes, with a “manifestation” of diabetic retinopathy.
 There is also room to explain, via supplemental extension codes, details such as diagnosis or history.

 Another change in ICD-11 is the recognition of traditional medicine in addition to just western medicine.
 The chapter outlines various disorders and how they develop according to different philosophies, such as Traditional Chinese Medicine (TCM), which has been used for centuries to explain and manage high blood sugar.

 What benefits can you get from having a prediabetes ICD-10 diagnosis?

 Whether you are a patient, healthcare provider, or doctor, documentation can only help.
 By using the standardized prediabetes ICD-10 code, you can be sure that each party is on the same page regarding patient status.
 This facilitates justification and reimbursement for further tests, prescriptions, and other treatments that may be required.

 Proclaiming that you or your patient has prediabetes can be an important step in managing it to delay or prevent the onset of type 2 diabetes.
 With the official classification of prediabetes on the record, patients could have more opportunities open to them.

 One particularly important program is the Diabetes Prevention Program (DPP).
-This program is CDC-recognized as an effective way to lower your risk for type 2 diabetes.
+This program is Fully CDC-Recognized as an effective way to lower your risk for type 2 diabetes.
 It has a year-long curriculum that focuses on weight loss, healthy eating, and physical activity.